The Ayurvedic Morning Routine for Blood Pressure Support

 Is Ivy's Mukta Vati safe to take every morning?

-Yes - it is formulated for daily use.
-Take it as directed, preferably with warm water after breakfast.
-If you are on BP medication, inform your doctor before starting.
+Yes, it's formulated for daily use, ideally with warm water after breakfast.
+If you're on BP medication, tell your doctor before starting.